TheCringe2024/Farmbook/docs/04-testing/evidence/livestock-persistence-verification/README.md

 > Historical iteration evidence.
 Test counts below reflect the repository state at the time this feature was completed.
-The current Week 9 regression suite contains 39 passing tests.
 # FR07 Livestock Persistence Verification